moka-guys/mokabed/LiveBedfiles/Pan5132_LogFile.md

                 Find *; and and leave replace field empty (remember to select wildcard option) Excel saves output as csv, replace "," with a tab

+3. Underscores create issues with makeexomdepth.sh script, so in VScode replace any underscores with dashes.